-Networking gives business owners the opportunity to meet other business owners.
+Networking gives small business owners the opportunity to meet other business owners.
 It can benefit your business by allowing you to connect with new clients and suppliers.
 Plus it gets you out of the office, meeting people face to face.

 Some people don’t put much thought into networking, but they are missing a trick!
 We include networking into the mix, because we can see the value of face-to-face meetings.
 Let’s be honest, networking is work and as such, it’s a good idea to have a plan when attending networking events.

 You too can become a successful Networking Ninja with these 10 Networking Tips:

 Be prepared, dress smart, be professional and know your elevator pitch.
 Smile and be friendly, ask open questions, listen and show genuine interest.

 Arriving early allows you to compose and prepare yourself.
 Look at the attendance list and plan your time.
 It’s also less crowded so you get chance to meet people first and you can start conversations.

 Look at the attendance list and select the people you want to meet.
 Research and connect on social media before the event.
 Set yourself a goal – talk to five people and arrange two 121s.